influxdata/telegraf/plugins/inputs/vsphere/README.md

   # collect_concurrency = 1
   # discover_concurrency = 1

-  ## whether or not to force discovery of new objects on initial gather call before collecting metrics
-  ## when true for large environments this may cause errors for time elapsed while collecting metrics
-  ## when false (default) the first collection cycle may result in no or limited metrics while objects are discovered
-  # force_discover_on_init = false

   ## the interval before (re)discovering objects subject to metrics collection (default: 300s)
   # object_discovery_interval = "300s"